mvolkmann/blog/src/swift/SwiftUI.md

   focus is moved out of the modified Navigator field.
   This is a great way to learn about supported view modifiers and their syntax.

-To switch to "Live Preview" mode so tap events are honored, click the button with a triangle inside a circle.
+When "Live" mode is off, click the button with a triangle inside a circle to turn it on.
-This also enables scrolling by dragging which is not possible in the default mode.
+This allows tap events to be honored and enables scrolling by dragging.
-Clicking this also triggers the Preview to resume if it is paused and rebuild the code.
+Clicking this also triggers the Preview to resume if it is paused and rebuilds the code.

 Output from `print` calls does not appear in the Debug area when interacting with a preview.